 You may have a specific artistic purpose to place your still life higher or lower than this recommended location.
 But if you are new to atelier training, you can literally save yourself some neck aches by being smart about your still life placement in relationship to your easel.

-I hope that this article helps you set up the perfect art studio and propels you into a period of prolific art-making.
+I hope that this article helps you set up the perfect painting studio and propels you into a period of prolific art-making.

 What do you think about this easel setup?
 Do you do something different at home?
 Let me know in the comments below.